Welcome to, In his Pocket.

 "Galleon, Sickles and knuts?
 Can you explain to me their value?"

 The creature glared at his paper for a moment then took a breath.

 "For muggles—" Seeing the look on Harry's face it elaborated, "Non-magicals, 10 pounds sterling is worth one galleon.
-One Galleon is worth sixteen sickles, one sickle is worth twenty-seven knuts.
-So I'm sure you'll realize that your family is quite well off.
-Now I'm sure you want your key so you can get you affairs in order."
+One Galleon is worth seventeen sickles, one sickle is worth twenty-nine knuts.
+So, I'm sure you'll realize that your family is quite well off.
+Now I'm sure you want your key, so you can get you affairs in order."